-Places of discrimination
+Places of Discrimination

-in these areas of public life:
+Discrimination is unlawful in these areas of public life:

 It is likewise unlawful to treat people unfavourably in customer service because they have a child with them or because they are breast- or bottle-feeding a child.